ssh-mitm/ssh-mitm/sshmitm/tutorial/tutorials/pubkey_agent_forwarding/intro.md

 ## Chapter 2 — The Security Upgrade

-After the first session, Meridian Systems' IT department sent out a reminder: passwords are to be replaced with SSH keys.
+After the first session, Logfile Inc.'s IT department sent out a reminder: passwords are to be replaced with SSH keys.
 Alice updated her configuration and now connects with her private key and agent forwarding enabled.